Performance Review Sample

 Moving past the standard employee and reviewer information, an employee performance review should start with a summary of an employee’s strengths.
 It’s best to point out where they have done well to set the tone of the meeting.
 If you jump straight into the negative, the employee will immediately feel attacked and lock up without hearing the constructiveness of your critic.
 It also serves to point out what the employee should keep doing.
 In the example, John is shown to be an effective salesman.
 This is a skill later noted as something he should keep up in the future.

-Once all the employee’s strengths and weaknesses have been examined, it’s time to move onto what the company’s expectations are for the future.
-This should lay out exactly how the employee can grow and improve on their shortcomings as well as how their growth will help them reach theirs and the company’s goals for the next quarter or year.
+Once all the employee’s strengths and weaknesses have been examined, it’s time to move on to what the company’s expectations are for the future.
+This should lay out exactly how the employee can grow and improve on their shortcomings as well as how their growth will help them reach their and the company’s goals for the next quarter or year.
 Again, note that the tone lacks any flowery language to stay as direct as possible.

 To hit the high points one last time, an effective performance review should: